EXPLAINER: What to know ahead of Sweden's election Sunday

 Sweden is known for being a cradle-to-grave welfare society and Andersson would like to preserve the social protections that have long defined Sweden, and reverse some of the market-oriented changes by an earlier government.
 Her party feels that some of the changes, like state subsidies going to private schools, are creating greater inequalities.

-The once mighty Social Democrats have been in power since 2014.
-But as the party's popularity sinks compared with its heyday in the 20th century, it has been forced it to preside over a weaker government relying more on other parties to pass laws, a situation which has produced political instability over the past eight years.
+The once-mighty Social Democrats have been in power since 2014.
+But as the party's popularity has sunk, it has presided over a weak government that relies more on other parties to pass laws, creating political instability for the past eight years.

 WHO IS LIKELY TO WIN?

-There are two major blocs, with four parties on the left and four on the right.
-The polls leading up to the election showed the two blocs in a near dead heat, with the outcome impossible to predict.
+There are two major blocs: one with four parties on the left and another with four on the right.
+The polls leading up to the election say it is impossible to predict.

+“It’s basically a coin toss.
+It’s 50-50 between the two different sides,” Zeth Isaksson, a sociologist in electoral behavior at Stockholm University, said Saturday.

-Under Swedish law, it falls to the party that wins the most seats to form a government.
-Polls show that this is likely to be Andersson's party, in which case it would be up to her first to try to form a coalition government with majority support in the legislature.
+Under Swedish law, the party that wins the most seats forms the next government.
+Polls show this is likely to be Andersson's party, which will need to create a coalition with other parties.

 But if the left as a whole has a poor showing, she might not be able to form a coalition.
 In that case, the baton would be passed to the second-largest party to try to form a government.